ShaiGotlieb/Garage/README.md

 # Garage
-This is a part of course Advance Java - The Open University Of Israel
+This is a part of course Advance Java - The Open University Of Israel:
+Create garage handling progrram using generics programming